 Food irradiation, by applying radiant energy waves to food, is one way to increase the safety of the food we eat.
 It combats (or kills) potentially harmful germs in raw meat, including hamburger, and poultry.
 Food producers may also use it to slow ripening of fruits and vegetables, and to treat against insects in cereal and spices.
 It is also used to stop potatoes from sprouting.

-- Irradiated Food: What It Means For You and Your Family (PDF: 2 pages)
+- Irradiated Food: What It Means For You and Your Family (PDF)

 Basic fact sheet about the safety of food irradiation.

-CDC's page about irradiation, a safe and effective technology that can prevent many foodborne diseases.
-Attention: Non-MDH link
+About irradiation, a safe and effective technology that can prevent many foodborne diseases.

-- Irradiation: A Safe Measure for Safer Iceberg Lettuce and Spinach
+- Irradiation: A Safe Measure for Safer Iceberg Lettuce and Spinach: FDA

 Heat-treating milk and juice to kill germs is called pasteurization .
 Using heat to pasteurize milk was first suggested in the late 1800’s as a way to decrease the amount of a germ that causes tuberculosis.
 Today, pasteurization is still our main protection from germs carried in milk, cheese, and juice.